Vehicle license plates of the United States: Department-specific examples

-Federal Bureau of Prison plates start with J (for Department of Justice) followed by 3 numbers, and a 3 letter code indicating which federal prison the vehicle is attached to except for inmate transfer buses which are assigned the code BUS.
+Federal Bureau of Prisons plates start with J (for Department of Justice) followed by 3 numbers, and a 3 letter code indicating which federal prison the vehicle is attached to except for inmate transfer buses which are assigned the code BUS.

 All US government plates have a fixed expiration of 8 years, 6 months after issuance.

 Starting in 2015 with 2023 expiring plates, US Government plates now have a small letter A or B in the bottom left corner of the plate allowing for the inventorying of both front and rear plates.

+Federal license plate codes are prefixed based on the relevant government entity: